projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 #.
 Add the EPC config in the VM configuration.

-   Apply the patch to enable SGX support in UOS in the SDC scenario:
+   Apply the patch to enable SGX support in User VM in the SDC scenario:

    .. code-block:: bash